BrianRuizy/bookomate/README.md

 ## Installation
 ### Dependencies
 These things will need to be installed before developing BookOMate.
-- **PostgreSQL** Is the database used by BookOMate and installation of python dependencies will not work if (PostgreSQL)[https://www.postgresql.org/download/] is not installed.
+- **PostgreSQL** Is the database used by BookOMate and installation of python dependencies will not work if [PostgreSQL](https://www.postgresql.org/download/] is not installed.
-On Mac Postgresql can be installed using brew. ```brew install postgresql```
+On Mac Postgresql can be installed using brew ```brew install postgresql```.

 Get the project running, and start coding in just 5 quick steps.